Nonclassical states of light in a nonlinear Michelson interferometer: Read-out of the probe

 \subsection{Multi-photon coincidence as read-out}

 It is known that multi-photon coincidence detection has to be implemented at the output end if the full advantage provided by N00N states in the noiseless case is to be obtained~\cite{Jones:2009dm,Afek:2010fu,Israel:2014ii}.
 These read-outs, however, are typically extremely challenging to implement.
+A few recent attempts towards implementing multi-photon coincidence detection can be found in~\cite{Branning2011,Zhu2018}.
 We consider $m$-photon coincidence measurements at the output end described by the operator,

 where we have written $M_{m} $ as it appears before the final beam splitter transformation for simplicity.

 When the state of light just before the last beam splitter of the interferometer is given by Eq.~(\ref{eqn:final}), we obtain,